Phaethon: Ovid

 The influence of Euripides' lost play can be easily recognized in Ovid's own version of the myth.
 Another possible inspiration of Ovid's version might have been Nicander, who is known to have written about Phaethon in some work, perhaps attested in the lost Heteroeumena (loosely translating into "transformations").
-In the version of the myth told by Ovid, Phaethon is the son of Clymene and the sun-god Sol, who would often boast about being the son of the sun-god.
-Phaethon, challenged by Epaphus and his playmates, sought assurance from his mother that his father was Sol indeed.
+In the version of the myth told by Ovid, Phaethon is the son of Clymene and Sol, and Phaethon would often boast about being the son of the sun-god.
+Phaethon, challenged by Epaphus and his playmates, sought assurance from his mother that his father was truly Sol.
 She gave him the requested assurance and told him to turn to his father for confirmation.
-He asked his father for some proof that would demonstrate his relationship with the sun.
-When the god swore by the river Styx to grant him whatever he wanted, he insisted on being allowed to drive the sun chariot for a day.
+He asked his father for some proof that would demonstrate his relationship with the Sun.
+When the god swore by the river Styx to grant him whatever he wanted, he insisted on being allowed to drive the Sun chariot for a day.
 Sol tried to talk him out of it by telling him that not even Jupiter (the king of the gods) would dare to drive it, as the chariot was fiery hot and the horses breathed out flames.
 He said:

 The first part of the track is steep, and one that my fresh horses at dawn can hardly climb.
 In mid-heaven it is highest, where to look down on earth and sea often alarms even me and makes my heart tremble with awesome fear.
 The last part of the track is downwards and needs sure control.
 Then even Tethys herself, who receives me in her submissive waves, is accustomed to fear that I might dive headlong.
 Moreover, the rushing sky is constantly turning, and drags along the remote stars, and whirls them in rapid orbits.
 I move the opposite way, and its momentum does not overcome me as it does all other things, and I ride contrary to its swift rotation.
 Suppose you are given the chariot.
 What will you do?
 Will you be able to counter the turning poles so that the swiftness of the skies does not carry you away?
 Perhaps you conceive in imagination that there are groves there and cities of the gods and temples with rich gifts.
 The way runs through the ambush, and apparitions of wild beasts!
 Even if you keep your course, and do not steer awry, you must still avoid the horns of Taurus the Bull, Sagittarius the Haemonian Archer, raging Leo and Lion's jaw, Scorpio's cruel pincers sweeping out to encircle you from one side, and Cancer's crab-claws reaching out from the other.
 You will not easily rule those proud horses, breathing out through mouth and nostrils the fires burning in their chests.
 They scarcely tolerate my control when their fierce spirits are hot, and their necks resist the reins.
 Beware, my boy, that I am not the source of a gift fatal to you, while something can still be done to set right your request!